Laws & Rules

 6. Commercial property managers: Inform tenants no later than 14 days after move-in and at least 14 days prior to move-out about the rules.

-7. Some businesses that generate surplus edible food—such as grocery stores, food distributors, and large restaurants—must have a written agreement with a food recovery organization or service to donate edible surplus food to feed people.
+7. Some businesses that generate surplus edible food—such as grocery stores, food distributors, large restaurants, and large events and venues—must have a written agreement with a food recovery organization or service to donate edible surplus food to feed people.

 Tools to Help You:

-1. Contact WMAC to set up trash or compost collection and visit our list of recycle service providers.
+1. Contact WMAC to set up trash and compost collection and use our list to select your recycle service provider.

-2. Watch a short how to video on setting up compost and recycle containers in your business, use the indoor bin setup guide to assess internal container needs, and request free indoor compost containers.
+2. Watch a short how to video on setting up compost and recycle containers in your business and use the indoor bin setup guide.

 Learn more about edible food recovery requirements and find tools to help with compliance if this requirement applies to your business.